porscheinformatik/pnet-data-api/pnet-data-api-java-sample/README.md

 get person by guid <GUID...> ...........
 Returns all details of persons with the specified guids. get person by id <ID...> ...............
-Returns all details of persons with the specified ids. get person by personnelNumber <PERSNUMBER...>  Returns all details of persons with the specified personnelNumbers. get person by preferredUserId <PREFID...>  Returns all details of persons with the specified prefferedUserIds. get portrait of person <ID> ............
+Returns all details of persons with the specified ids. get person by personnelNumber <PERSNUMBER...>  Returns all details of persons with the specified personnelNumbers. get person by preferredUserId <PREFID...>  Returns all details of persons with the specified preferredUserIds. get portrait of person <ID> ............
 Shows the portrait image of the person. get thumbnail of person <ID> ...........
 Shows the thumbnail portrait image of the person. help [q] ...............................
 Prints this help.